 4. The Recession Syndrome Index [4-5 months average real-time lead to recession]

 The “Syndrome” methodology finds optimal values (syndrome thresholds) for each of the 9 SuperIndex sub-components, below which they must fall to contribute toward a “recession syndrome“.
 The sub-component falling below this threshold tells us nothing on its own, but when combined with other sub-components falling below their syndrome thresholds it becomes an extremely powerful recession forecasting tool.
-Each sub-component falling below its recession syndrome threshold contributes 1 point to the index (i.e. a simple diffusion index.)
-The syndrome threshold is not to be confused with the indicators’ actual recession threshold discussed in the previous section – they are two completely different things.
-The syndrome threshold can be much higher or lower than the actual recession threshold for a sub-component.
-As an example, the syndrome trigger for ISM PMI is much lower than its recession trigger, presumably because its recession trigger has so many false positives.
 When 4 or more SuperIndex components fall below their syndrome thresholds they create a “Recession Syndrome” that allows us to trigger a recession call with an average 5 months lead warning.
 Similarly, when we are in a recession call and the number of components below their syndrome thresholds falls to 2 or less, we call the end of recession.
 A remarkable feature of this methodology is that it provides an average 5 months lead to recession with a low standard deviation.

 5. The Headwinds Index [6-7 months average real-time lead to recession]

-This model uses the new Conference Board Leading Economic Index’s’ (LEI) directional behaviour (looking only at if it rose or fell) to derive how much “headwinds” the economy is accumulating and produces a “Headwinds index”.
-It only considers directional movement of the LEI and does not look at levels or growth rates as is traditionally the norm.
+This model uses monthly leading index directional behavior (looking only at if it rose or fell) to derive how much “headwinds” the economy is accumulating and produces a “Headwinds index”.
+It only considers directional movement and does not look at levels or growth rates as is traditionally the norm.
 It then uses a regime-changing probability model to determine implied probabilities of recession in 6 months based on the level and trend (rising or falling regime) of the headwinds indicator.
-A detailed paper “A stylized approach to recession forecasting” discusses the mechanics in detail.

 6. The Anxiety Index [0-1.5 months average real-time lead to recession]

-This is a recession probability index built from various anonymous surveys of professional forecasters, including Wall Street economists, corporate economists, independent economists and academics.
-The anxious index is a more accurate and reliable warning for recessions than individual economists’ forecasts, but what we really like about this index is that like the ISM and BOS surveys, the data is never revised and thus we can build a true “real-time” prediction model based on real-time outside observations.
+This is a recession probability index built from various surveys of professional forecasters, including Wall Street economists, corporate economists, independent economists and academics.
+The anxious index is a more accurate and reliable warning for recessions than individual economists’ forecasts, but what we really like about this index is that the data is never revised and thus we can build a true “real-time” prediction model based on real-time outside observations.

 Putting it all together in the RFE Index